medyo/StateViews/README.md

 <img src="/art/StatusPage.jpg" width="80%" alt="Android States Page Cover"/>

-This library allows to handle the different app states, from loading... to displaying data or error views, the library is tiny and fully customizable
+StateViews is based on ViewSwitcher mechanism and allows to handle the different app states, from loading... to displaying data and error views, the library is tiny and fully customizable.

 ```xml
 <sakout.mehdi.StateViews.StateView